Agriculture in ancient Rome: Farming practices

 In the 5th century BC, farms in Rome were small and family owned.
 The Greeks of this period, however, had started using crop rotation and had large estates.
 Rome's contact with Carthage, Greece, and the Hellenistic East in the 3rd and 2nd centuries improved Rome's agricultural methods.
 Roman agriculture reached its height in productivity and efficiency during the late Republic and early Empire.

 Farm sizes in Rome can be divided into three categories.
-Small farms were from 18–108 iugera.
+Small farms were from 18 to 108 iugera.
 (One iugerum was equal to about 0.65 acres or a quarter of a hectare).
-Medium-sized farms were from 80–500 iugera.
+Medium-sized farms were from 80 to 500 iugera.
 Large estates (called latifundia) were over 500 iugera.

 In the late Republican era, the number of latifundia increased.
 Wealthy Romans bought land from peasant farmers who could no longer make a living.
 Starting in 200 BC, the Punic Wars called peasant farmers away to fight for longer periods of time.
 This is now disputed; some scholars now believe that large-scale agriculture did not dominate Italian agriculture until the 1st century BC.

 Cows provided milk while oxen and mules did the heavy work on the farm.
 Sheep and goats were cheese producers and were prized for their hides.
 Horses were not widely used in farming but were raised by the rich for racing or war.
 Sugar production centered on beekeeping, and some Romans raised snails or rats as luxury food.

 The Romans had four systems of farm management: direct work by owner and his family; tenant farming or sharecropping in which the owner and a tenant divide up a farm's produce; forced labour by slaves owned by aristocrats and supervised by slave managers; and other arrangements in which a farm was leased to a tenant.

 Cato the Elder (also known as "Cato the Censor") was a politician and statesman in the mid- to late Roman Republic and described his view of a farm of 100 iugera in the De agri cultura.
 He claimed such a farm should have "a foreman, a foreman's wife, ten laborers, one ox driver, one donkey driver, one man in charge of the willow grove, one swineherd, in all sixteen persons; two oxen, two donkeys for wagon work, one donkey for the mill work."
 He also said that such a farm should have "three presses fully equipped, storage jars in which five vintages amounting to eight hundred cullei can be stored, twenty storage jars for wine-press refuse, twenty for grain, separate coverings for the jars, six fiber-covered half amphorae, four fiber-covered amphorae, two funnels, three basketwork strainers, [and] three strainers to dip up the flower, ten jars for [handling] the wine juice..."
-It is important to note that Cato's description is not indicative of the majority of farms in the early 2nd century BC.
+Cato's description is not indicative of the majority of farms in the early 2nd century BC.
 De agri cultura is a political document designed to show off Cato's character as much as it is a practical guide.